nununo/pyVela2017/README.md

 * Can be monitored and changed via the web interface:
   * Handles `wiring.request_agd_thresholds` calls.
   * On such requests, it calls `wiring.notify_agd_thresholds` with the current threshold levels.
-  * Also handles `wiring.set_agd_threshold` to change a given level's threshold at runtime.
+  * Also handles `wiring.set_agd_threshold` to change a given level's threshold at run-time.